Best headphones on Amazon Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy on Amazon in 2021.

 The sense of enthusiasm and excitement conveyed by the Bose buds is highly infectious.
 There’s power, poise and a fantastic sense of dynamism.
 Bass notes sound full-bodied, go deep and the QuietComfort Earbuds squeeze out lots of detail.

 All in all, the Bose QuietComfort Earbuds are sensational all-rounders, capable of impressive musicality and topped off with excellent noise cancelling.
-These wireless earbuds are more than a match for any rival at this level.
+These wireless wonders are more than a match for any rival at this level, and some of the best headphones on Amazon.

 Read the full Bose QuietComfort Earbuds review